khushi-1980/Solving_Leetcode_Problems/README.md

 Find two numbers in the array that add up to a target value and return their indices.

 ---
+Day 2 – LeetCode Problems Solved

+✅ 1.
+1929.
+Concatenation of Array
+Difficulty: Easy
+Return an array that is the concatenation of the original array with itself.
+LeetCode Link
+LeetCode

+✅ 2.
+169. Majority Element
+Difficulty: Easy
+Find the element that appears more than ⌊n / 2⌋ times in the array.
+LeetCode Link
+LeetCode

+✅ 3.
+66. Plus One
+Difficulty: Easy
+Given a non-empty array of digits representing a non-negative integer, increment the integer by one.
+LeetCode Link
+LeetCode
+---

 📌 Stay tuned for more daily solutions!